Chapter 8: Complicity

 “Lev.”

 The boy looked up from the valve station.
 Lev Orath.
 Twenty years old, night shift, four months on Haddon’s crew.
 Thin, quick, with the dark-circled eyes of someone who had not yet adjusted to working between second watch and dawn.
-He was good.
-He had sure hands and he listened and he had not yet developed the deafness that came from years of being told that what he felt in the metal didn’t matter as long as the gauge read clean.

 “Gauge three,” Haddon said.